a3X3k/Uber-Data-Analysis/readme.md

 ## About

 - Taxis are essential, and taxi-related information can provide ground-breaking insight into different facets of city life, from economic activity and human behavior to mobility trends.
-- Taxi data involves geographical components as well as several variables associated with each ride.
-- Data insight is gain through data pre-processing, feature engineering and data exploratory analysis.
-- This transformation of raw data will enable us to have the meaningful insight into the data and understand the mobility pattern of New York City.
+Taxi data involves geographical components as well as several variables associated with each ride.
+Data insight is gain through data pre-processing, feature engineering and data exploratory analysis.
+This transformation of raw data will enable us to have the meaningful insight into the data and understand the mobility pattern of New York City.
 - The primary methodology behind this study is to analyze and find the accuracy of the most frequent category of trip among all trips taken by a customer in a region using data analysis.
-- Uber Data Analysis task permits us to recognize the complicated factual visualization of this large organization.
-- We will be using ‘Python’ programming language.
+Uber Data Analysis task permits us to recognize the complicated factual visualization of this large organization.
+We will be using ‘Python’ programming language.
 Here we analyze the Daily, Monthly and Yearly Uber Pickups in New York City.
-- This mission is primarily based on Data Visualization that will give us information towards use of ggplot2 library for perception of the data.
-- There are many questions that can be answered but here we will be focusing on,
+There are many questions that can be answered but here we will be focusing on,

 	* Uber Pickups and distribution in NYC
 	* Time when Uber pickups happen regularly.